 If you have any extra sauce, you can keep it in a dry and clean container after it is cooled down and store it in the fridge.
 Usually, this sauce should last 7 to 10 days in the fridge.

 - You can use tomato paste instead of ketchup.
 Less tomato paste is used as it has a more concentrated tomato flavor and it will be diluted by the water.
 You can use white vinegar rather than rice vinegar.

-For an orange-ginger sweet and sour sauce, do not add the potato starch slurry at the beginning.
+- For an orange-ginger sweet and sour sauce, do not add the potato starch slurry at the beginning.
 Finely mince 1 1/2 tablespoons of fresh ginger and cook it in 1 teaspoon of vegetable oil in the saucepan until it is fragrant and starting to brown.
 Now add 2 tablespoons orange juice, 1 1/2 tablespoons light soy sauce, ketchup (or tomato paste), vinegar, sugar, water, and salt and bring this to a boil.
-Once boiling, you can strain it through a fine mesh strainer to remove the minced ginger.
-Return the sauce to the pan and add the slurry of potato starch and water, heating it until it is thick to your liking.
+Once boiling, you can strain it through a fine-mesh strainer to remove the minced ginger.
+Return the sauce to the pan and add the slurry of potato starch and water, heating it until its thickness is to your liking.